 Resource and Guidelines

-ACCESS students registered for courses may request a Husky Card in the Husky Card Office located on the ground floor of Odegaard library next to the By George Cafe.
+ACCESS students registered for classes may request a Husky Card in the Husky Card Office located on the ground floor of Odegaard library next to the By George Cafe.
 Husky cards do not require renewal, however, a replacement fee is charged if it is lost.

 Active Husky Card Benefits